-The highways asset is not going to be treated as a single asset.
-Instead the three layers of the highway is going to be recognised as work is undertaken on these layers.
-This has resulted in two additional areas of work on highways assets.
-These are:
+Highways asset are not treated as a single asset.
+Instead the layers of the highway are going to be recognised as work is undertaken on these layers.
+Specifically:

 Structural Maintenance Reconstruction associated with the removal of two or more of the structural layers of a road or pavement and their replacement with new material, including new surfacing.
-It involves the replacement of the existing wearing costs to increase or restore the strength of the carriageway.
-The HAMP gives these assets an 18 year life.
+It involves the replacement of the existing wearing costs to increase or restore the strength of the carriageway assets an 18 year life.